 BOSTON — The First Circuit U.S. Court of Appeals should reverse a district court’s ruling in favor of a disability plan because the plan was not prejudiced by a 47-day delay in the filing of the disability claimant’s appeal, the claimant argues in a Nov.
 28 appellant brief (Theresa Fortier v.
 Hartford Life and Accident Insurance Co., No. 18-1752, 1st Cir.).

 BROOKLYN, N.Y. — Home health aides filed a class action complaint in a New York federal court on Nov.
 27 against their employers and a reinsurer of their employee benefit plan, alleging that they were “cheated out” of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
 Preferred Home Care of New York LLC, et al., No. 18-6749, E.D.
 N.Y.).

 SAN DIEGO — In a dispute over a $3.2 million judgment, a principal to an insurance services company argues to a California federal court in a Nov.
 21 brief that a reinsurer offers no evidence on its claim of a fraudulent transfer, so seizure of her home or proceeds from the sale of it should be denied (Odyssey Reinsurance Co. v.
 Richard Keith Nagby, et al., No. 16-3038, S.D.
 Calif.).

-NEW YORK — In a Sept.
-13 motion for summary judgment, a reinsurer argues to a New York federal court that its cedent breached the reinsurance contract by failing to timely notify the reinsurer of an underlying dispute involving a trucking accident (Endurance Assurance Corp. v.
+NEW YORK — In a Nov.
+14 reply brief to its summary judgment motion and opposition brief to a partial summary judgment motion, a reinsurer tells a New York federal court that an insurer was required to report a claim in 2010 but instead provided notice six years too late (Endurance Assurance Corp. v.
 Florists’ Mutual Insurance Co., et al., No. 16-09955, S.D.
 N.Y.).